Skip to content

 FAQs

-3. Are prescription drugs covered under Medicare Supplement Plans?
-No, prescription drug coverage is not included in Medicare Supplement Plans.
-Beneficiaries must enroll in a separate Medicare Part D plan for prescription drug coverage.
+No, prescription drug protection will not be included in Medicare Supplement Plans.
+Beneficiaries should enroll in a separate Medicare Part D plan for prescription drug protection.

 Leave a Reply